KingJacM/eva-unit-01-theme/README.md

 feel free to pull request/start issue

 note: neon and background is implemented with two other extension, add the following code to the settings.json after downloading *background* and *vscode custom css* extensions.
-Neon CSS:https://github.com/robb0wen/synthwave-vscode/blob/master/synthwave84.css

-To change some color based on your own preference, see https://code.visualstudio.com/api/extension-guides/color-theme and some other tutorials on internet.
 ```
 "background.useDefault": false,
     "background.customImages": [